-- Veterans Mortgage Life Insurance Overview
+Veterans Mortgage Life Insurance Overview

-The Veterans' Mortgage Life Insurance (VMLI) program began in 1971, The Veterans' Mortgage Life Insurance (VMLI) program provides mortgage life insurance to severely disabled veterans.
-It is designed to pay off home mortgages of disabled veterans in the event of their death.If eligible VMLI provides you up to $200,000 mortgage life insurance payable to the bank or mortgage lender), in the event of your death.
+VMLI provides up to $200,000 mortgage life insurance payable to the bank or mortgage lender, in the event of the veteran's death.
 The amount of coverage will equal the amount of the mortgage still owed, but the maximum can never exceed $200,000.
 VMLI is decreasing term insurance which reduces as the amount of the mortgage reduced.
 VMLI has no loan or cash values and pays no dividends.

 Visit the Military.com Insurance Center to get information, advice, tips and to learn more about your life, auto, renters, and long-term care insurance options.

-- Loss or loss of use of both legs.
+- Loss or loss of use of both legs

-- Blindness in both eyes plus the loss or loss of use of one leg.
+- Blindness in both eyes plus the loss or loss of use of one leg

-- Loss or loss of use of one leg with residuals of organic disease or injury which affects balance or propulsion.
+- Loss or loss of use of one leg with residuals of organic disease or injury which affects balance or propulsion

-- Loss or loss of use of one leg together with the loss or loss of use of one upper extremity which affects balance or propulsion.
+- Loss or loss of use of one leg together with the loss or loss of use of one upper extremity which affects balance or propulsion

-The VMLI insurance will be canceled for any of the following conditions:
+The VMLI insurance will be canceled:

-- When the mortgage is paid in full.
+- When the mortgage is paid in full

-- If you stop paying the premiums.
+- If payments stop

-Premiums are determined by the insurance age of the veteran, the outstanding balance of the mortgage at the time of application, and the remaining length of time the mortgage has to run.
+Premiums are determined by the age of the veteran, the outstanding balance of the mortgage at the time of application, and the remaining length of time the mortgage has to run.
 Veterans who desire insurance will be advised of the correct premium when it is determined.